AQLT/ggdemetra3/README.md

 ## Installation

-Since RJDemetra requires Java SE 8 or later version, the same requirements are also needed for ggdemetra.
+Since RJDemetra3 requires Java SE 17 or later version, the same requirements are also needed for ggdemetra3.

 ``` r
 # Install development version from GitHub